zentrope/fickle/TASKS.md

 ## Active

 - [ ] Disable hightlight of table cell when context menu is invoked (impossible?) (revise highlight strategy?)
 - [ ] Use row actions, gesture right/left for associating appearance with background?
-- [ ] Create a simple NSView derived subclass for the appearance icon, override mouse actions, then constrain it in the thumbnail class
 - [ ] Use an extension on Bundle to read themes.json and fatal if fails

 	   func load<T: Decodable>(from: f String) -> T {